UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint0/product_backlog.md

   **When** the user asks for details about the course,
   **Then** the AI assistant should:
     - Retrieve and present all relevant course information, including:
-      - Prerequisites / Exclusions
+      - Prerequisites / Exclusions.
-      - Semester offerings
+      - Semester offerings.
-      - Recommendations (e.g., related courses or advice for success in the course)
+      - Recommendations (e.g., related courses or advice for success in the course).
-      - Course Description
+      - Course Description.
     - Present the information in an elegant, user-friendly format, such as:
       - Clear headings for each section (e.g., "Prerequisites," "Offered In," "Recommendations").
       - Bullet points or short paragraphs for easy readability.
-      - Conforming to user needs (e.g., “Tell me about CSCC01 in less than 50 words”)
+      - Conforming to user needs (e.g., “Tell me about CSCC01 in less than 50 words”).
     - Handle ambiguous course names or codes by asking clarifying questions to the user if needed (e.g., clarifying if the user is asking for MATC01 or CSCC01 if the user asks “Tell me about C01”).

 ---